toidiu/toidiu.github.io/content/blog/2024_08_22_rust_primitives.md

 Very similar to [Rc](#rc), the only difference is the atomic nature of Arc works within a multi-threaded environment.
 The reference count increments when a new `clone()` is created and decremented on `drop()`.
-The count allows for tracking the number of outstanding instances of Arc and initiaing memory cleanup when the last one goes out of scope (atomic reference count hits 0).
+The count allows for tracking the number of outstanding instances of Arc and initiating memory cleanup when the last one goes out of scope (atomic reference count hits 0).

 ```